-As a clinical manager, you might be the head of your own department, leading your own professional teams, or head up a multidisciplinary team where doctors, nurses and therapists work together in a specific area such as maternity services.
+As a clinical manager, you might be the head of your own department, leading your own professional teams, or head up a multidisciplinary team where doctors, nurses and therapists work together in a specific area such as maternity or the NHS 111 service.

 As a clinical manager, you could be:

 - setting priorities

 - balancing budgets

 - ensuring value for money and quality in the services provided for patients

 - responsible for clinical governance and clinical audit – programmes aimed at improving health services to patients.work in clinical audit or clinical governance

 - closely involved in any changes to services for patients